apache/calcite/site/_docs/reference.md

 * `JSON_LENGTH` defines a JSON value's length as follows:
   * A scalar value has length 1;
   * The length of array or object is the number of elements is contains.

-Usage Examples:
+* `EXTRACTVALUE` returns null if any argument is null Usage Examples:

 ##### JSON_TYPE example